What is GUI PLOP:

 The third item of the menu is stress CONTOUR and will show the "level sollicitation lines" around the support points.
 A kind of contour lines that indicate the homogeneous level changes (Although infinitesimal) reached by the deformed surface, at constant solicitation.

-The fourth item in the drop-down menu is interesting COLOURPLOT that will display the map with the amount of deformation expressed even in relationship RMS like “"Efficace value"” of the entire surface, That at local surface level in the various colors of a scale shown at the side, indicating values PEAK / VALLEYAnd deformation generated .
+The fourth item in the drop-down menu is interesting COLOURPLOT that will display the map with the amount of deformation expressed even in relationship RMS like “"Efficace value"” of the entire surface, That at local surface level in the various colors of a scale shown at the side, indicating values PEAK / VALLEYAnd their the deformation generated.

 The RMS value 1.88 exponent-06 detectable in column at the upper right of the graph, indicates the effective value (or deviation) the error produced on the whole surface of the mirror from this cell type, in relation to the wavelength (Lambda) of 550 Nanometers of yellow-green light that the human eye is most sensitive;